You are here

 [For] periods outside the academic year… charges for work performed by faculty members on Federal awards during periods not included in the base salary period will be at a rate not in excess of the IBS."

-This provision means that a faculty member cannot receive additional compensation for his or her participation in a sponsored project over and above the appropriate portion of the base salary allocated to the project.
+This provision means that a faculty member cannot receive additional compensation for their participation in a sponsored project over and above the appropriate portion of the base salary allocated to the project.
 If, for example, the base salary is $100,000 and a faculty member is assigned 25% to a sponsored project, the salary charged to the project must be $25,000.

 Changes to a faculty member's appointment so that a greater portion of his or her effort is charged at a higher salary base as a consequence of an externally sponsored project do not meet the requirements of the Uniform Guidance and are not allowed.